Is Life Insurance Protected from Creditors? Creditor Protection of Life Insurance

 Accidents happen, and if they happen on your property, someone can hold you liable.
 If someone slips and falls, and you have that coverage, you won’t be stuck footing their bill.

 This can also extend to other liabilities, like auto accidents.
-Auto and home liability insurance doesn’t cover everything, so it’s important to know your limits.
+Auto and home liability insurance doesn’t cover everything, so knowing your limits is important.
 Additional umbrella insurance can keep you from making a big payment for a mistake.
 And with this type of coverage, most liabilities will be settled.

 For More Information on Protection From the Claims of Creditors